lepsis3942/Omada/README.md

 - A small sampling of unit testing of the viewmodel was included.
 Certainly would cover more in a real app.
 Services and repositories should be tested as well, for brevity-sake on this take home test I only added VM tests

 ## Things to note
+- For simplicity when the textfield is set to empty string again it auto-loads the recents.
+An abrupt user experience for a real production app but works for a demo app
 - I really wanted to get to implementing shared element transitions [https://developer.android.com/develop/ui/compose/animation/shared-elements](https://developer.android.com/develop/ui/compose/animation/shared-elements)] but ran out of time that I have to work on this.
 So I went with modal bottom sheet for detail view instead
 - Due to the nature of users uploading content to the service continuously subsequent calls to the Recents API can return duplicate images
   - For simplicity of the assignment I did not handle cleaning the data and de-duplicating the responses